Keerthanasureshkc/Facerecognition_ai_ml/README.md

-# Facerecognition_ai_ml
-This project implements a real-time face recognition application using Python, OpenCV, and deep learning (CNN with TensorFlow/Keras).
-It supports image preprocessing, dataset training, and real-time identity detection with optimized performance.
-The repository includes code, trained models, and documentation for setup and usage.
+#  Real-Time Face Recognition using OpenCV

+##  PREVIEW

+A simple **real-time face recognition system** built with **Python, OpenCV, and Haar Cascade Classifiers**.
+This project allows users to upload an image and then matches it with faces detected via webcam using **template matching**.

+### Features
 - Upload an image via Tkinter file dialog
 - Real-time face detection with Haar Cascade
 - Template matching for recognition
 - Bounding boxes + labels for matched faces

+---

 ##  CODE

 ```python